WanderLanz/Lender/lender/README.md

     type Lend = &'lend str;
 }
 ```
 The lifetime parameter `'lend` describes the lifetime of the `Lend`.
-It works by using a default generic of `&'lend Self` which induces an implicit reference lifetime bound `'lend: 'this`,
+It works by using under the hood a default generic of `&'lend Self` which induces an implicit
-necessary for usage of higher-ranked trait bounds with `Lend`.
+reference lifetime bound `'lend: 'this`, which is necessary for usage of
+higher-ranked trait bounds with `Lend`.

-Next, you'll need to implement the `Lender` trait for your type, the lending equivalent of `Iterator`.
+Next, you'll need to implement the [`Lender`]
+trait for your type, the lending equivalent of `Iterator`.

 ```rust
 use ::lender::prelude::*;